Yaqut Cholil Qoumas: GP Ansor

 Christian governor as the "Sunan" of Kalijodo.
 Under Yaqut, GP Ansor endorsed Joko Widodo in the 2019 Indonesian presidential election.
 In September 2019, Yaqut visited Vatican City and met with Pope Francis, where he represented GP Ansor to express the organization's support for the Document on Human Fraternity.

 Minister

 On 22 December 2020, it was announced that Yaqut had been appointed as Minister of Religious Affairs in Joko Widodo's Onward Indonesia Cabinet, surprising political analysts which had expected either his brother Yahya Cholil Staquf or Ambassador to Saudi Arabia Agus Maftuh Abegebriel.
 After he was sworn in on 23 December, he made a statement vowing to protect the rights of Shia and Ahmadiyya communities in Indonesia, which face persecution in Indonesia.
 He additionally described his intent to prevent the spread of Islamic populism in Indonesia.
+He remained as GP Ansor chairman during his tenure, until Addin Jauharudin was elected as the new chairman on 2 February 2024.